 Stuart is the regular Bass singer at the Liberal Jewish Synagogue where he sings as a soloist and choir member for regular Shabbat and special services.
-He was a Lay Clerk at Manchester Cathedral for three years and is a BBC Radio 4 Daily Service singer.
-He is currently a part time singer at many of central London’s churches, including St. paul’s Cathedral, Temple Church, St. bride’s Fleet Street, St. james’s Palace Chapel Royal, and All Saints Margaret Street.
+He was a Lay Clerk at Manchester Cathedral for three years and was a BBC Radio 4 Daily Service singer.
+He is currently a part time singer at many of central London’s churches, including St Paul's Cathedral, Temple Church, St Brides Fleet Street, St. James's Palace Chapel Royal, and All Saints Margaret Street.
 He is also a member of the Philharmonia Chorus professional scheme, directed by Gavin Carr.

 Stuart is a 2016 graduate of the Samling Artist Programme, where he received coaching’s and masterclasses from Particia Macmahon, Angelika Kirchschlager, Simon Lepper, and Shakespearean Actor Jimmy Garnon.
 He also took part in the 2016 Leeds Lieder Festival masterclasses, led by Roderick Williams.

 For the one-hundred-year anniversary of the Battle of Passchendaele in Ypres Belgium, Stuart stood in at the dress rehearsal of the BBC one concert that took place in the city centre in place of Roderick Williams.
 He performed Ivor Gurney’s ‘In flanders’ accompanied by Iain Burnside.

 During the 2013 Rugby League World Cup opening ceremony at the Millennium Stadium in Cardiff, Stuart hijacked a staged interview with Gethin Jones to perform the song “Delilah” by Tom Jones as part of a flash mob in front of fifty thousand people.